EF Hutton: Revival as EFH Group

 HUTN aimed to apply the power of social media platforms and technology to deliver an improved, customer-centric approach to financial services.
 It embarked on an ambitious software and platform development program but was under-capitalized.
-By late 2018 it had accumulated $14 million dollars' worth of debt and had pledged its office building and the rights to the EF Hutton brand as collateral.
+By late 2018 it had accumulated $14 million in debt and had pledged its office building and the rights to the EF Hutton brand as collateral.

-CEO Christopher Daniels, who was also the majority shareholder with over 92% of the voting rights resigned in April 2019 after several attempted debt restructurings were unsuccessful due to the magnitude of the company's debts and the over-leveraged position of its assets.
+CEO Christopher Daniels, who was also the majority shareholder with over 92% of the voting rights, resigned in April 2019 after several attempted debt restructurings were unsuccessful due to the magnitude of the company's debts and the over-leveraged position of its assets.
 HUTN "ceased normal operations" and the board agreed to accept a loan from its chairman Stanley Hutton Rumbough to provide interim funding to the company as it began the process of dissolution and wind-down.

 2021 revival

 The EF Hutton name was once again revived in 2021 as EF Hutton Group, the rebranding for Kingswood Capital Markets, an affiliate of Kingswood Holdings Ltd. and Benchmark Investments LLC.
 The investment bank acquired the EF Hutton name because of the “incredible legacy of this powerhouse firm that was once synonymous with Wall Street,” said Chief Executive Officer Joseph T. Rallo.

 Unlike the Campanale and Daniels start-up efforts, the new EF Hutton Group is already a successful firm.
 Since its founding in May 2020, the former Kingswood Capital Markets has experienced significant growth, raising over $2 billion in capital for its clients in the first 8 months of 2021, and over $3 billion in the last twelve months.

 The EF Hutton Group management team also plans to launch a series of SPACs under the EF Hutton brand.
 The first EF Hutton SPAC, led by CEO Ben Piggott and co-presidents Rallo and Boral, is set to raise about $150 million and will target the U.S. consumer technology sector.
 Stanley Hutton Rumbough, grandson of Edward Francis Hutton, has the option to invest in and join the board of the firm’s first four special purpose acquisition companies, according to people with knowledge of the matter.
 EF Hutton’s blank-check companies are yet to publicly file paperwork with the Securities and Exchange Commission.